 My purpose with this VBA tutorial is to provide you with a comprehensive and detailed introduction to the topic of Excel VBA arrays that allows you to start using arrays now.
 The following table of contents lists the main sections of this blog post.
 Please feel free to use it to easily navigate to the topic of your interest.

-This blog post is accompanied by an Excel workbook that contains some of the code examples I include below.
-You can gain immediate free access to this workbook (and other useful resources) by clicking here.
+This Excel VBA Array Tutorial is accompanied by an Excel workbook containing the data and macros I use in the examples below.
+You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.

 Even though I've already provided a basic description of arrays in the introduction above, let's start by diving deeper into the topic of…